 One of the designers from Packard was a fellow named Ray Dietrich.
 He also designed automobiles for Chrysler.
 In the early 1960’s Gibson Musical Instruments hired him to design a guitar.
 The 1960’s was a decade of innovation.

 Many products reflected this cultural focus of modern flight.
 Manufactured decked out automobiles with tail fins, as if they could fly.
-Marketing of all products ensued with space-age names.
-Guitars were no exception.
+Marketing of all products was ensued with space-age names, and guitars were no exception.